 Meet Wellness Collective, our new, immersive curriculum with Athleta that hooks you up with actionable advice from the smartest experts and brand founders in wellness right now.
-Get the goods at our monthly event series in New York City, Los Angeles, and San Francisco plus our online one-month wellness plans.
+Get the goods at our monthly event series in New York City, plus our online one-month wellness plans.
 Here, Cyndi Ramirez-Fulton, founder of Chillhouse, shares her four-week guide to prioritizing self care—for real.

 If your first thought regarding the self-care movement is, “That sounds great and all, but I literally have no time for face masks and bubble baths (and idk how anyone else does, either),” you might be in need of a self-care mindset adjustment, according to Chillhouse founder Cyndi Ramirez-Fulton.